systems@work & GDPR Compliance

 - Cloud - In this scenario systems@work software is installed and run on servers hosted in an external data centre.
 For the purposes of GDPR your organisation may (intentionally or unintentionally) split the duties, roles and responsibilities of Data Controller and Data Processor with the company who manages your hosted environments.
+In some cases this will be systems@work but in others it may be a 3rd party provider contracted directly with you.
 A further complication may arise when the company who manages your environment is themselves using the services of 3rd party SAAS and IAAS providers (for example Microsoft, Amazon or Google).

 Data controllers will be responsible for implementing the necessary technical and organisational policies to demonstrate and ensure that any data processing performed is carried out in compliance with the GDPR.

 These obligations will relate to general principles such as:

 - Fulfilling an employee or other data subjects’ rights with respect to their data.

 systems@work Product Security